-- Explore the trendy neighbourhood of Paddington.
+- Shoppers, explore the trendy neighbourhood of Paddington.
 Browse the boutiques for some fine threads, many by Australian designers, along Oxford Street.
 Stop by Ampersand Cafe & Book Shop for a pick me up.
 If you are visiting on a Saturday, be sure to stop by the Paddington Market to pick up a bargain!
 (Recommended: 3+ hours)

 - Wander Haymarket in search of sweet treats!
 Haymarket is the home to Sydney’s Chinatown, and where some of the countries most creative desserts can be found!
 Stop by Dessert Kitchen to try their famous Ice Stream Noodles which looks like a bowl of blue ramen, D21 for their ice cream filled macarons, The Choc Pot for their melt in your mouth Original Choc Pot, or famed fluffy Uncle Tetsu’s Japanese Cheesecake.

 If you are seeking something really special, walk a few blocks outside Haymarket to KOI Dessert Bar in neighbouring Chippendale by Masterchef dessert king Reynold Poernomo.
 (Recommended: 2+ hours)